 On the closing date, CAC will entrust a pool of auto receivables to the Custodian.
 The pool is non-revolving (static) and amortizing.
-It is entirely composed of new passenger vehicles installment-sale contracts generated over the past six months.
-Collections on the pool by the Servicer (CAC) will be swept every 3 days to the Issuer account with the Custodian (CIB) for the benefit of the note holders.
+It is entirely composed of new (96%) and used (4%) passenger vehicles installment-sale contracts generated over the past ten months.
+It is worth noting that for the most part collections on the pool will by-pass the Servicer (CAC) and be credited directly to the accounts of Issuer (CSC), thus effectively mitigating the risk of commingling the transaction's funds with the Servicer's own funds.
+With regards to occasional cash collections, the Servicer will undertake a commitment to deposit them within a day to the accounts of the Issuer.
+Direct debit payments account for approximately 87% of the pool, credit card authorizations - for 1%, whereas the rest of the monthly payments represent cheque collections.